 These are some questions I want to briefly address in today’s post.

 Much of the contemporary research being done on gratitude was published by Oxford University Press in their 2004 book The Psychology of Gratitude.
-The book brought together scholars working on gratitude from diverse fields: biology, history, spirituality, psychology, anthropology, neuroscience, etc. I looked at all the various perspectives to try to see if some kind of synthesis or common thread that could be traced through the various perspectives.
+The book brought together scholars working on gratitude from diverse fields: biology, history, spirituality, psychology, anthropology, neuroscience, etc. When reading this book, I wondered if there was some kind of synthesis or common thread that could be traced through the various perspectives.
 And the one thing that became clear is that gratitude involves the whole person: the will, the mind and the feelings.
 That might seem like an obvious point.
 But understanding the three-fold nature of gratitude is key to answering the question of how an ungrateful person can go about cultivating gratitude.

 It will be helpful to discuss all three of these aspects, starting with the mind.
 I am beginning with the mind for purely organizational reasons and am not implying any psychological or logical priority in this way of ordering things.
 The mind, the will and the feelings all work simultaneously in a web of multiple reciprocities, but for organizational purposes it is necessary to treat them separately.

 With the mind we recognize the goodness of our life, and acknowledge that the source of this goodness lies outside the self.
 To be grateful is to recognize one’s debt to others, and ultimately to God, for good things we need but do not deserve.

 Think of a time when you were really grateful to someone.
 Usually when we do this – when we think back to something somebody did that we were really grateful for – it was either when we were in need and someone helped us, or when someone gave us something we didn’t deserve.
 It might be a material gift we didn’t deserve, or maybe something immaterial like love, forgiveness, compassion or empathy.